fgdorais/fgdorais.github.io/_archives/envelope-forcing.md

 The reason for this is that $$\MN'[g]$$ contains Skolem functions for $$\Pi^0_2$$ formulas with parameters in $$\MN[g]$$ (Corduan-Dorais 2012, Proposition 3.13).
 Once Skolemized, a $$\Pi^0_2$$ formula becomes $$\Pi^0_1.$$ Because $$\MN'[g]$$ satisfies $$\Ind{\Sigma^0_1}$$ and $$\MN'[g]$$ is an $$\omega$$-extension of $$\MN[g],$$ it follows that $$\MN[g]$$ satisfies $$\Ind{\Sigma^0_2}.$$ So now we can iterate this process externally, taking care of any coloring $$c:\N^2\to\set{0,1}$$ that appears along the way, to obtain a model of $$\HWk\RT22.$$

 Is this envelope forcing technique useful for anything else?
 Yes!
-In fact, the method was inspired by {% include t cite='HirSho07y' %}, who used a similar technique for $$\mathsf{SADS}$$ and $$\mathsf{SCAC}.$$ (The main differences are that they use methods from computability theory and they mostly care about $$\omega$$-models, so they have no need for enveloping models.)
+In fact, the method was inspired by {% include t.cite _='HirSho07y' %}, who used a similar technique for $$\mathsf{SADS}$$ and $$\mathsf{SCAC}.$$ (The main differences are that they use methods from computability theory and they mostly care about $$\omega$$-models, so they have no need for enveloping models.)
 Let's see how to recast these two examples in terms of envelope forcing.

 Recall that a (countable) linear ordering $$L$$ is stable if every element either has finitely many predecessors or has finitely many successors.
 Finite linear orderings are stable, and so are the infinite linear orderings $$\omega+n,$$ $$n + \omega^*,$$ and $$\omega+\omega^*.$$ The principle $$\mathsf{SADS}$$ says that these are the only stable linear orderings, which boils down to saying that every infinite stable linear ordering has an infinite ascending or descending sequence.
 This is not provable in $$\RCA$$ but it is $$\Pi^1_1$$ conservative over $$\RCA + \Ind{\Sigma^0_2},$$ as can be shown by an envelope forcing argument.